-Officials from the Department of Insurance, Financial Institutions and Professional Registration indicated that this petition, if passed, will have no cost or savings to their department.
+Officials from the Department of Commerce and Insurance indicated this petition, if passed, will have no cost or savings to their department.

 Officials from the Department of Mental Health indicated this proposal creates no direct obligations or requirements to their department that would result in a fiscal impact.